gouef/create-contributors-action/README.md

         type: string
         default: "[Update] Automate update contributors"
         description: "Commit message which bot will do"
+      svgBranch:
+        required: true
+        default: "contributors-svg"
+        description: "Branch where will save svgs of contributors"

   schedule:
     - cron: '0 0 * * 1'